kram254/Customer-Service-and-Data-Entry-Automation/README.md

 # Customer-Service-and-Data-Entry-Automation
 Customer Service and Data Entry Automation using Python and RPA

-Sure, here's a possible README file for the two programs above:

 RPA for Data Entry Automation
 This repository contains two Python programs that demonstrate how to use RPA (Robotic Process Automation) to automate repetitive data entry tasks.
 The first program uses a custom library for data validation, while the second program uses the Pandas library for data validation.